-- Wash potato, cut into large chunks, adding chunks to a large bowl.
+Wash potato, peel, cut into large chunks, adding chunks to a large bowl.

 Leftovers are best reheated in the air fryer as well, to restore their crispness to them.
 Try about 3 to 4 minutes at 160 C (320 F).

-What potato works best?
+Which variety of potato works best?
 If you’re in the UK (or anywhere else) where you can get Desiree, King Edward or Maris Piper, try those.
-If you’re in North America where potatoes are just sold generically by the bag as “all-purpose table potatoes“, they will generally work just fine.
-I’ve tried buying the special russets for baking, thinking they might do nicely, and they do, but not more so than the far less expensive generic potatoes in the bags.
+If you’re in North America where potatoes are just sold generically by the bag as “all-purpose table potatoes“, they will generally work just fine, but you may achieve the best and most reliable results with russets.

 In the photo below, the potato chunks are about the size you want for a good British-style roast potato; certainly no smaller.